skylersa/golf-betting/README.md

 - See player performances over time
 - Make bets on player performances and game outcomes
 - Have the option to save my golf betting progress
-- Have the option to load my golf betting progess
+- Have the option to load my golf betting progress

+###### Persistence model is adapted from the JsonSerializationDemo